Planar orthogonal polynomials and boundary universality in the random normal matrix model: Algorithmic determination of the coefficients B-j-tau

-It follows from the given regularity of $R_\tau$ that $H_{R_\tau}$ is a bounded holomorphic function in the exterior disk, which extends holomorphically to a neighbourhood of $\bar\D_\e$.
+with $\Im H_{R_\tau}(\infty)=0$.
+It follows from the given regularity of $R_\tau$ that $H_{R_\tau}$ is a bounded holomorphic function in the exterior disk, which extends holomorphically to a neighborhood of $\bar\D_\e$.
 We may rewrite \eqref{eq:crit-B0} in the form

-By Proposition~\ref{prop:toeplitz-ker} applied with $u=v=-\bar{H}_{R_\tau}$ and $F=0$, it follows that $B_{0,\tau}$ is of the form
+By Proposition~\ref{prop:toeplitz-ker} applied with $u=v=-\bar{H}_{R_\tau}$ and $F=0$, it follows that $B_{\tau, 0}$ is of the form